apitrace/apitrace/README.markdown

 directory.
 You can specify the written trace filename by setting the `TRACE_FILE` environment variable before running.

-The `LD_PRELOAD` mechanism should work with most applications.
-There are some applications, e.g., Unigine Heaven, which global function pointers with the same name as GL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those globals function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
-For these applications it is possible to trace by using `glxtrace.so` as an ordinary `libGL.so` and injecting into `LD_LIBRARY_PATH`:
+The `LD_PRELOAD` mechanism should work with the majority applications.
+There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as GL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those globals function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
+For these applications it is possible to trace by using `glxtrace.so` as an ordinary `libGL.so` and injecting it via `LD_LIBRARY_PATH`:

     ln -s glxtrace.so wrappers/libGL.so
     ln -s glxtrace.so wrappers/libGL.so.1